-This course is an asynchronous, web-based class.
-The course combines lecture videos, weekly review sessions, quizzes, homework assignments, a group project, and two exams.
-The course will be formatted to perform activities asynchronously.
-Students are expected to watch the lectures and the review session each week at home.
-The instructor will upload the lectures, assignments, and other resources following a week-by-week schedule (see the Course Schedule below).
+This course is in-person.
+The course combines in-person lectures, lecture videos, quizzes, assignments, a group project, and two exams.
+Students are expected to attend the lectures and watch the lecture videos.
+The instructor will upload the videos, assignments, and other resources following a week-by-week schedule (see the Course Schedule below).
 Activities that require submission will have due dates.
 Please review the syllabus carefully.